 Desolation and destruction are in their paths.

-8 They don’t know the way of peace;
+8 They do not know the way of peace;

 and there is no justice in their ways.